Likhith12gl/Likhith12gl/README.md

 </p>

 <p align="center">
   <strong>"Code is like humor.
-When you have to explain it, it’s bad."</strong> – Cory House
+When you have to explain it, it’s bad."</strong>
 </p>